enablis-co/Compass/Policies/ISMS-POL-01.md

 Risk acceptance decisions will be made at appropriate levels based on risk magnitude:

 - Low risks: Security Manager
-- Medium risks: CTO
+- Medium and above risks: CTO
-- High and critical risks: Board of Directors

 All accepted risks will be documented and reviewed regularly.